-Since a compromised epithelial barrier is one of the hallmark features of CD, we next isolated intestinal epithelial cells (IECs) and confirmed that miR-29b levels are significantly elevated in 29OE/+Dox mice relative to control (Figure 5B), and that this induction is dependent upon the miR-29 over-expression cassette and not due to Dox treatment alone (Figure 5B).
-RNA-seq analysis of IECs in 29OE/+Dox relative to control showed significant down-regulation of 72 genes, including very well-established miR-29 target genes such as Ccnd1 and Slc16a1 (Figure 5C)^{37,38}.
-These data confirm at the gene expression level the expected gain-of-function of miR-29 in the intestinal epithelium in the 29OE/+Dox mice.
+Since a compromised epithelial barrier is one of the hallmark features of CD, we next isolated intestinal epithelial cells (IECs), and we confirmed that miR-29b levels are significantly elevated in 29OE/+Dox mice relative to control (Figure 5B) and that this induction is dependent upon the miR-29 overexpression cassette; it is not due to Dox treatment alone (Figure 5B).
+RNA-Seq analysis of IECs in 29OE/+Dox relative to control showed significant downregulation of 72 genes, including very well-established miR-29 target genes such as Ccnd1 and Slc16a1 (Figure 5C) (37, 38).
+These data confirm, at the gene expression level, the expected gain-of-function of miR-29 in the intestinal epithelium in the 29OE/+Dox mice.

-Notably, we also found that Pmp22, a predicted miR-29 target gene, is among the most significantly down-regulated genes in 290E/+Dox mice (Figure 5D).
-This gene encodes a tight junction protein that very recently was shown to promote intestinal barrier function39.
-Although miR-29 has been implicated in the control of barrier capacity through regulation of the tight junction protein Cldn1 previously, Pmp22 has not been reported as a miR-29 target in the intestine 40.
+Notably, we also found that Pmp22, a predicted miR-29 target gene, is among the most significantly downregulated genes in 29OE/+Dox mice (Figure 5D).
+This gene encodes a tight junction protein that very recently was shown to promote intestinal barrier function (39).
+Although miR-29 has been implicated in the control of barrier capacity through regulation of the tight junction protein Cldn1, Pmp22 has not been reported as a miR-29 target in the intestine (40, 41).

-To determine whether this regulatory relationship holds in human, we analyzed our previously reported RNA-seq data from a majority subset of the same human samples used in this study (n=203) (Figure S4).
-We found that PMP22 is among only 16 genes that are significantly down-regulated in both the ileum of pediatric CD patients (relative to NIBD controls) and in IECs of 29OE/+Dox mice (relative to 29OE/-Dox controls) (Table S3).
-Moreover, we observed that PMP22 is much more highly expressed in pediatric human ileum compared to colon (Figure 5E) and also significantly suppressed only in the ileum and not the colon of pediatric CD compared to NIBD patients (Figure 5E).
-Notably, we also observed that miR-29b levels are highly significantly inversely correlated with PMP22 in the ileum of pediatric CD patients (Figure 5F).
-Taken together, these data point to a new miR-29 target in the small intestine, the reduction of which in the context of miR-29 up-regulation may contribute to the compromised barrier observed in pediatric CD.
+To determine whether this regulatory relationship holds in humans, we analyzed our previously reported RNA-Seq data from a majority subset of the same human samples used in this study (n = 203) (Supplemental Figure 4) (unpublished observations).
+We found that PMP22 is among only 16 genes that are significantly downregulated in both the ileum of pediatric patients with CD (relative to NIBD controls) and in IECs of 29OE/+Dox mice (relative to 29OE/-Dox controls) (Supplemental Table 3).
+Moreover, we observed that PMP22 is much more highly expressed in pediatric human ileum compared with colon (Figure 5E) and also is significantly suppressed only in the ileum and not the colon of pediatric patients with CD compared with NIBD controls (Figure 5E).
+Notably, we also observed that miR-29b levels are highly significantly inversely correlated with PMP22 in the ileum of pediatric patients with CD (Figure 5F).